-To ADHD or not to ADHD, Part 1Admin Admin
+To ADHD or not to ADHD, Part 1Hofmeyr

-Given that October was ADHD awareness month, we decided to look at some of the basic information around ADHD; ADHD in South Africa; assessments/tools used to diagnose and treat ADHD; and arguments for and against ADHD; in a four-part series.
+In the light of our ADHD campaign this month, we decided to look at some of the basic information around ADHD; ADHD in South Africa; assessments/tools used to diagnose and treat ADHD; and arguments for and against ADHD; in a four-part series.

 What is ADHD?